Ultimate Humboldt Redwoods State Park Wedding and Elopement Guide

 Do You Need a Permit to Get Married in Humboldt Redwoods State Park?

-1. Before you fill out the application, call the permit coordinator at (707) 572-9626 to confirm a specific date and location.
+1. Before you fill out the application, call the permit coordinator at (707) 572-9626 to confirm your date and location.
 Some locations require an additional fee or a monitor which needs to be paid when you mail in your application.

 2. You will then be sent the permit application via email.
 You can see what the application looks like here.